bautidea/Professional-AI-Engineer-Certificate/Course 4 - Introduction to NN and PyTorch/Module 3 - Linear Regression PyTorch Way/4. Multiple Input & Output LR/2. Multiple LR Prediction/README.md

-# 📦 Module 4: Multiple Input / Output Linear Regression
+# 📦 Section 4: Multiple Input / Output Linear Regression

-## Section 1: Multiple Linear Regression Prediction
+## Multiple Linear Regression Prediction

 This section explores how to build and train multiple linear regression models using PyTorch.
 It introduces multi-dimensional input handling, efficient parameter usage, and how to define models both through built-in tools (`nn.Linear`) and custom class modules derived from `nn.Module`.